smartoptics/sosnmp/docs/source/examples/index.rst

 only Command Generator and Notification Originator Applications are wrapped into a nearly one-line Python expression.

-The `hlapi` interfaces come in several flavours: one synchronous and a bunch of asynchronous, adapted to work withing the event loops of popular asynchronous I/O frameworks.
+The `hlapi` interfaces used to come in several flavours: one synchronous and a bunch of asynchronous, adapted to work withing the event loops of popular asynchronous I/O frameworks.
 But now only asyncio based API is supported.

 The primary reason for maintaining high-level API over both `v1arch` and `v3arch` is performance - `v3arch` machinery is much more functional and complicated internally, that translates to being heavier on resources and therefore slower.

 The v3 architecture
 +++++++++++++++++++